 Combined heat and power (CHP - also known as Cogeneration)

 CHP makes productive use of otherwise wasted heat from power generation; other industrial processes

-CHP plants can reduce wasted energy from power production and other industrial processes by 50% or more, by using the maximum amount of the heat and energy generated during industrial processes; thereby increasing the energy efficiency and cost efficiency of industrial processes.
-CHP is used in tandem with power generation, district heating, manufacturing, and/ or waste treatment, just to name a few applications for CHP).
+CHP plants can reduce wasted energy from power production and other industrial processes by 50% or more, by using the maximum amount of heat & energy generated during industrial processes; thereby increasing the energy efficiency and cost efficiency of industrial processes.
+CHP is used in tandem with power generation, district heating, manufacturing, and/ or waste treatment, (just to name a few applications for CHP).

 Over half the energy use in Reykjavik, Iceland, which has the highest energy use (per capita) of any nation in the world, is geothermal, and much of it is CHP.
-CHP power plants in Reykjavik produce energy for electricity, and heated water/ steam for fish farms, pools, etc… and also for geothermal district heating.
-As another example, Copenhagen turns waste into district heating to provide heat for 97% of the city's heating needs; using surplus heat from waste incineration, and a natural gas and biomass-fueled CHP power plant.
+CHP power plants in Reykjavik produce energy for electricity, heated water/ steam for fish farms, pools, etc… and also for geothermal district heating.
+For another example, Copenhagen, Denmark turns waste into district heating to provide heat for most of the city's heating needs; using surplus heat from waste incineration, and a natural gas and biomass-fueled CHP power plant.

-As seen in the above examples with Reykjavik and Copenhagen; as well as many other European cities, such as Vaxjo, Sweden - CHP can be seamlessly integrated with a number of energy production technologies including natural gas, biogas and other renewable energy generation, waste incineration, and on-site energy generation at industry locations such as manufacturing companies.
-Often, energy production systems are developed exclusively for onsite generation of electrical and/ or mechanical power, in addition to HVAC and water heating.
+As seen in the above examples with Reykjavik and Copenhagen; as well as many other European cities, such as Vaxjo, Sweden - CHP can be seamlessly integrated with a number of energy production technologies.
+These energy technologies include biogas energy generation, other renewable energy generation, waste incineration, natural gas, and on-site energy generation at industry locations such as manufacturing companies.
+Often, energy production systems are developed exclusively for the onsite generation of electrical and/ or mechanical power, in addition to HVAC and water heating.

 Here is a snippet from Explain That Stuff about the promising future of CHP in the global energy market-